benconsult/xpress_exercise/README.md

 # Using JWT to authenticate to the payment system (Xpress Staging Environmet); authenticated users can purchase AirTime and perform other necessary subscriptions on the application.

-# Java, Spring boot, Postman Api testing
+# Java, Spring boot, Unit testing,and Postman Api testing